bkan36/navigator-2/README.md

 1 - copy routes folder in your project.

-2 - Pass MyRouterDelegate() and MyRouteInformationParser() to your MaterialApp.router in main.dart:
+2 - Pass goRoute from MyRouterDelegate file and routeInformationParser from  MyRouteInformationParser() file to your MaterialApp.router in main.dart:

     return MaterialApp.router(
       title: 'Books App',
       ...
       ...
-      routerDelegate: MyRouterDelegate(),
+      routerDelegate: goRoute,
-      routeInformationParser: MyRouteInformationParser(),
+      routeInformationParser: routeInformationParser,
     );

-3 - Fill your routes in my_route_app.dart and be care to keep homePath, pageNotFoundPath and the
+3 - Fill your routes in my_route_app.dart and be care to keep "homePath", "pageNotFoundPath" and
-    PARAM_CHAR const, they are used in information_parser and router_delegate.
+    "paramChar", they're used in information_parser and router_delegate.
     Each widget associated to a path don't have to take arguments in its constructor you'll retrieve them in a different way.

 4 - To reach a route you just have to use this syntax:

-    MyRouterDelegate()(MyRouteData(homePath, params: {'id': book.id}))
+    goRoute(MyRouteData(homePath, params: {'id': book.id}))

     this will call the call method in my_router_delegate.dart, params is optional.

 5 - To retrieve your params:

-    var approute = MyRouterDelegate().currentConfiguration;
+    var approute = goRoute.currentConfiguration;
     Book? book = getBookById(approute!.params['id']!);

     currentConfigaturation return MyRouteData that hold the current path and its params.